PacktPublishing/Blazor-WebAssembly-by-Example/README.md

 This book covers the following exciting features:
 * Discover the power of the C# language for both server-side and client-side web development
-* Explore the Blazor App project template to build your first Blazor Wasm application
+* Use the Blazor WebAssembly App project template to build your first Blazor WebAssembly application
 * Use templated components and the Razor class library to build a modal dialog box
 * Understand how to use JavaScript with Blazor WebAssembly
 * Build a progressive web app (PWA) to enable native app-like performance and speed